Policy entrepreneur: Policy entrepreneurs

 In a study done by Mark Beeson and Diane Stone, Ross Garnaut was examined in a role of a policy entrepreneur.
 Garnaut was a highly decorated scholar, recognized economist who was also an ambassador to China and a prime ministerial advisor in Australia.
 In his role as advisor to Prime Minister Hawke, he wrote to him about problems with fixed exchange rates and instituting labour-market reform.
 The government went on to implement a radical program of economic liberalisation that included addressing some of the issues Garnaut consulted on.

+Renaissance Philanthropy identifies policy entrepreneurs.
+The organization names Jennifer Erickson and Greg Segal as policy entrepreneurs for their advocacy to overhaul a monopoly contract held by the United Network for Organ Sharing (UNOS) over the management of the Organ Procurement and Transplantation Network (OPTN).
+Their advocacy resulted in the passage of the Securing the U.S. Organ Procurement and Transplantation Network Act in 2023.
+Renaissance Philanthropy also names Marina Nitze, who, as Chief Technologist of the U.S. Department of Veterans Affairs, introduced a user-friendly platform for veterans to track their benefits.

 Recognition

 The Federation of American Scientists presented its inaugural Policy Entrepreneurship Award in 2023 to Alexa White, co-founder of the AYA Research Institute.
+The organization also operates multiple fellowships for policy entrepreneurs.

+Renaissance Philanthropy runs the Policy Entrepreneurs Network, a community of learning and practice for 170+ policy entrepreneurs.